ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/01-experimental-metadata.md

 2. [MicroArray Gene Expression Tabular (MAGE-TAB)](http://www.biosharing.org/bsg-000080)

 MAGE-ML is an XML-based format, while MAGE-TAB is a simple spreadsheet-based format.
 Given that life scientists are familiar with tabular formats (or spreadsheets), MAGE-TAB has been more widely used than MAGE-ML.

+> Visit BioSharing record about [MIAME checklist](http://biosharing.org/bsg-000177) and explore the information providing.
+In particular see the box on **related standards** and those that are **exchange formats**

+> The Short Read Archive XML format is used in databases storing sequencing data.
+Visit the corresponding BioSharing record ([SRA-XML in BioSharing](http://www.biosharing.org/bsg-000084)), explore the **Implementing Databases** section and the **Schemas** section, where you can download and visualise each of the schemas.

 ### Terminologies ###